bordoley/reactive-js/packages/rx/docs/README.md

 ▪ **initialValue**: *function*

-factory function to generate the initial accumulator.
+Factory function to generate the initial accumulator.

 ▸ (): *T*